About Dr. Devi

 BECKY BRIGGS

-Becky, our fantastic medical receptionist, worked in the cardiac cath lab at Columbia for over 25 years.
+Becky, our fantastic medical receptionist and Captain of the office team, worked in the cardiac cath lab at Columbia for over 25 years.
 An exuberant, effusive, and warm people person, Becky is the core of our office, scheduling, reminding, and keeping us all in line.
 A dedicated fashionista, Becky has never been spotted in the same outfit twice.

 ROBERT FRANKIE, RN